 Furniture out of metal are iron-hard arguments: not only are they perfect to bring the Industrial chic into your living room.
 Instead, they furniture made out of metal are also very robust and can be used on the inside, as well as on the outside.
 A vintage stool placed around a massive dining table, metal shelves reminding of old lockers, metal tables and a kitchen trolley: there are many elements which are perfect to integrate the industrial chic into your own home.
 Besides metal, cold concrete is another material which is perfect to create an industrial atmosphere.
 Here, concrete is allowed to be visible on walls and floors.
 You think this look is going to appear too cold and hard?
 Try to combining materials like metal, concrete and wood for a powerful result!
 The different surfaces harmonize very well and the combination makes it very easy for everybody to create an industrial look.

 Grey meets splashes of color

 Keep the following in mind: in general, opt for edgy and angular accessories.
 Old, rusty metal signs are perfect to add some garish highlights by creating a great factory atmosphere.
-Maybe you can even get hold of an old train station's clock, or at least one which is looking like one.
-Used glass bottles can be used as vases for flowers, old fruit boxes can easily be re-used as wall shelf.
+Maybe you can even get hold of an old train station's retro clock, or at least one which is looking like one.
+Used glass bottles can be used as vases for flowers, old decorative boxes can easily be re-used as vintage shelves.
 Other key pieces of the Industrial looks are wooden pallets, which can easily be reconverted into great furniture items: Coffee tables can be easily built by screwing small wheels on the wooden pallets.
 In no time you can create an Industrial highlight for your living room.

 Life in a loft